danialfarid/ng-file-upload/README.md

   +ngf-stop-propagation="boolean" // default false, whether to propagate drag/drop events.
   +ngf-hide-on-drop-not-available="boolean" // default false, hides element if file drag&drop is not

-  ngf-resize="{width: 100, height: 100, quality: .8, type: 'image/jpg'}" // resizes the image to the given
+  ngf-resize="{width: 100, height: 100, quality: .8, type: 'image/jpg', ratio: '1:2', centerCrop: true}"
+    // resizes the image to the given width/height or ratio.
+Quality is optional between 0.1 and 1.0),
-    // width, height and quality (optional between 0.1 and 1.0), optionally convert it to the given 'type' format.
+    // type is optional convert it to the given image type format.
-    // Resize will keep the aspect ratio and if any of width or height is not specified the
+    // centerCrop true will center crop the image if it doesn't fit within the given width/height or ratio.
+    // centerCrop false (default) will not crop the image and will fit it within the given width/height or ratio
-    // original image width or height will be used.
+    // so the resulting image width (or height) could be less than given width (or height).

   //validations:
   ngf-pattern="'.pdf,.jpg,video/*,!.jog'" // comma separated wildcard to filter file names and types allowed